araschke001-commits/HexPad/README.md

 You would use my project by pressing the keys to perform specific functions on the computer, like a simple key press like the number 1, or later I might change it to open a site or type a password in.
 The rotary encoder is to change volume and mute/unmute it.
 The oled display is to indicate if a button was pressed/changed.

-The reason why I made this project is to learn how to build things like this project so in the future I can make other things similar to this to help others.
+The reason why I made this project is to learn how to build things like this project so in the future I can make other things similar to this.

 ## Features:
 - 3d printed case